molds/molds/doc/README.txt

        "max_iter", "rms_density", "damping_thresh", "damping_weight",
        "diis_num_error_vect", "diis_start_error", and "diis_end_error" are prepared as options.

-       The default value of "max_iter" is 100.
+       The default value of the "max_iter" is 100.
-       The default value of "rms_density" is 10**(-8.0).
+       The default value of the "rms_density" is 10**(-8.0).
-       The default value of "damping_thresh" is 1.
+       The default value of the "damping_thresh" is 1.
-       The default value of "damping_weight" is 0.8.
+       The default value of the "damping_weight" is 0.8.
-       The default value of "diis_num_error_vect" is 5.
+       The default value of the "diis_num_error_vect" is 5.
-       The default value of "diis_start_error" is 0.01.
+       The default value of the "diis_start_error" is 0.01.
-       The default value of "diis_end_error" is 10**(-8.0).
+       The default value of the "diis_end_error" is 10**(-8.0).

        E.g.
          SCF